GREETINGS.

 Well, I do have a reason.

-However, there are forms of capoeira from other parts of Brazil, Rio de Janeiro and Sao Paulo in Particular, and I’m gonna use this section to shine a light on them.
+However, there are forms of capoeira from other parts of Brazil, Rio de Janeiro and Sao Paulo in Particular, and I’m gonna use this section to shine a light on some of them.

 CAPOEIRA CARIOCA

-In 1916, Captain Ataliba Nogueira and Lieutenants Lapa and Leite, all of them members of the Military Police, published another “Manual of Capoeira.”
-Intended for military personnel only.
+In 1916, Captain Ataliba Nogueira and Lieutenants Lapa and Leite, all of them members of the Military Police, published another “Manual of Capoeira,” intended for military personnel only, showing the growing interest in incorporating capoeira into military training and practice.
+This marked a significant shift in the perception of Capoeira, from being an outlawed art to one recognized and utilized within the military structure.

 For more information about Mestre Preto-Velho and what he does, go to https://www.malandros-touro.com/